On a Grand Scale for Architecture, Entertainment and Sports

 Show Canada maintains the highest standards of safety, and we value integrity in all our relationships.
 Our aim is to enhance the themed entertainment and sports worlds each time we have the honor to perform our craft.

 Join our team of artisans, draftsmen, designers, engineers, welders and project professionals.

 Gantry Grid System – Chase Center

-Show Canada was mandated to design and build a movable gantry grid system.
+We were selected to design and build a movable gantry grid system.

 The gantry grid system consists in two independent steel structures (named north and south gantry) mounted on four bogies each.
 These two structures can drive along two runway girders hanged to the arena roof.
 The main objective is to infill the very large hole in the arena roof structure required for the vertical mounting scoreboard and thus provides attachments in the center of the arena for equipments during music or theatre shows.

 The driving system which has been chosen is a Serapid linear beam.
 There are four platforms on each corner for Serapid motor maintenance.

 Organic Bar Wall – Seminole Hard Rock Hotel & Casino

 Located in the center of the hotel lobby is the Oculus Bar at the Seminole Hard Rock Hotel & Casino Hollywood.
 Boasting an open layout, guests have panoramic views of the resort’s flagship attraction, the Oculus.

 We supplied and installed a fiberglass wall structure around the central bar (Oculus Bar).
 The scope of work also included the drawings, the fabrication of the structure and the installation of the fully finished structure.